dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 If you've played old videogames, you've probably come across references to the "8-bit era" or "16-bit era" of gaming.
 If you're downloading programs for a modern system, you may notice that you sometimes have a choice of "32-bit" or "64-bit" versions.

-These "bits" refer to the *word size* of the system architecture.
-A system's word size is its basic unit of access.
-This influences a number of aspects of the system:
+The number of "bits" a system has is its *word size*: the size of its basic unit of access.
+This influences several aspects of a system's design.

   - Registers hold a word of data
   - Integers are typically word-sized